 Incoming transfer students who have earned a minimum of sixty transferrable credits and meet other requirements are eligible for the SNC Two Year Graduation Guarantee.

 Need-Based Financial Aid

-- SNC Institutional Grants All students that apply for Federal Student Aid using the FAFSA.ed.gov will be analyzed for an SNC need based grant to absorb 45% of the remaining unmet need for new first-time freshmen students who live on campus and 40% for all other students.
+SNC Institutional Grants All students that apply for Federal Student Aid using the FAFSA.ed.gov will be analyzed for an SNC need based grant to absorb 50% of the remaining unmet need for first-time freshmen students and 45% for all other students.
 The SNC School Code for the FAFSA is 009192.
 Incoming fall students are encouraged to submit their FAFSA before the end of February, but FAFSA forms are accepted and reviewed up until the start of the school year.